-The latest RF heating setup, shown in Fig. 4, described in the literature (Rinnenthal et al., 2015) uses a built-in RF coil to initiate the jump with an additional optimized gas-heating to stabilize final temperature.
-The range of the temperature jump can be adjusted by the number of heating RF pulses applied, and for longer measurements, the gas-heating provides stability at the final temperature.
-The suitability of this setup to study folding mechanism of proteins has been demonstrated on the cold-denatured barstar, where the temperature jump initiated the complete reversible refolding of the protein.
+The latest RF heating setup, shown in Fig. 4, described in the literature (Rinnenthal et al., 2015) uses a built-in RF coil to initiate the jump with an additional optimised gas heating to stabilise final temperature.
+The range of the temperature jump can be adjusted by the number of heating RF pulses applied, and for longer measurements, the gas heating provides stability at the final temperature.
+The suitability of this setup for studying the folding mechanism of proteins has been demonstrated on the cold-denatured barstar, where the temperature jump initiated the complete reversible refolding of the protein.

-2.4 General pulse scheme for RT-NMR
+2.5 General pulse scheme for RT-NMR

-In the context of real-time NMR, a number of aspects within pulse sequences has to be conceptualized.
-Firstly, the timing of NMR excitation, synchronous triggering of folding, and the correlation of NMR coherences or polarizations have to be designed (shown in Fig. 5).
+In the context of real-time NMR, a number of aspects within pulse sequences have to be conceptualised.
+Firstly, the timing of NMR excitation, synchronous triggering of folding, and the correlation of NMR coherences or polarisations have to be designed (shown in Fig. 5).
 Secondly, the best excitation pulses and detection schemes have to be applied.
 The pulse sequences used to measure time-resolved NMR experiments depend on the trigger and on the system under study.
-These can be divided into two major groups: non-reversible (Fig. 5a) or reversible systems (Fig. 5b-c).
+These can be divided into two major groups: nonreversible (Fig. 5a) or reversible (Fig. 5b-c) systems.
 In both cases, before initiating the kinetic experiment, reference spectra are recorded.
 For non-reversible systems, the basic scheme is a simple trigger after which a series of 1D-NMR spectra is recorded, allowing the best time resolution.
-While two-dimensional experiments can provide higher chemical shift resolution, they can only be utilized for slow kinetic measurements.
-Depending on the timescale of the observed kinetics, N/C-H correlation spectra can be measured.
+While 2D experiments can provide higher chemical shift resolution, they can only be utilised for slow kinetic measurements.
+Depending on the timescale of the observed kinetics, ${}^{15}N / {}^{13}C-{}^{1}H$ correlation spectra can be measured.
 Modifications to these experiments can speed up the recording and further increase the time resolution.
-These techniques include different SOFAST and BEST-HMQC techniques (Favier and Brutscher, 2011; Schanda et al., 2006, 2005; Schanda and Brutscher, 2005) with longitudinal
+These techniques include different SOFAST and BEST-HMQC techniques (Favier and Brutscher, 2011; Schanda et al., 2006, 2005; Schanda and Brutscher, 2005) with longitudinal relaxation optimisation (Farjon et al., 2009), Hadamard frequency encoding (Schanda and Brutscher, 2006) or ultrafast approaches (Gal et al., 2007) or, in the case of NOESY experiments, Looped-PROjected SpectroscopY (L-PROSY) (Novakovic et al., 2020b, 2018).
+Furthermore, several of the pulse sequences can be combined with non-uniform sampling (NUS) (Gołowicz et al., 2020) to further reduce the final measurement time up to a few seconds.

-- 230 relaxation optimization (Farjon et al., 2009), Hadamard frequency encoding (Schanda and Brutscher, 2006) or ultrafast approaches (Gal et al., 2007) or in case of NOESY experiments Looped-PROjected SpectroscopY (L-PROSY) (Novakovic et al., 2020a, 2018).
-Furthermore, several of the pulse sequences can be combined with non-uniform sampling (NUS) (Gołowicz et al., 2020) to further reduce the final measurement time up to a few seconds. - For reversible systems, two dimensional experiments can be recorded with the same time resolution as 1D-NMR experiments.
-To achieve this, only one increment of the indirect dimension is recorded in every kinetic experiment and time incrementation in the indirect dimension is achieved after each new folding trigger.
-Repeating the experiments and measuring the required indirect dimension points and finally concatenating together the corresponding time points, kinetic measurements with high temporal and spectral resolution can be achieved (Alderson et al., 2017; Harper et al., 2004; Kremer et al., 2011; Naito et al., 1990).
+For reversible systems, 2D experiments can be recorded with the same time resolution as 1D-NMR experiments.
+To achieve this, only one increment of the indirect dimension is recorded in every kinetic experiment, and time incrementation in the indirect dimension is achieved after each new folding trigger.
+Repeating the experiments and measuring the required indirect dimension points and finally concatenating together the corresponding time points, kinetic measurements with high temporal and spectral resolution can be achieved (Naito et al., 1990; Harper et al., 2004; Kremer et al., 2011; Alderson et al., 2017).